 A wedding enquiry hits your Melbourne venue at 9pm and Salesforce has no idea three function staff just called in sick

-Custom CRM development in Melbourne runs $45k to $180k over 3 to 7 months, and most Melbourne operators need it once Salesforce, HubSpot, Zoho, or Pipedrive stops matching how they actually win and deliver work.
+Custom CRM (Customer Relationship Management) development in Melbourne runs $45k to $180k over 3 to 7 months, and most Melbourne operators need it once Salesforce, HubSpot, Zoho, or Pipedrive stops matching how they actually win and deliver work.
 A CBD function venue tracking enquiries, deposits, and casual rostering in three disconnected tools, or an education provider managing international-student pipelines across agents and visa stages, doesn't fit a generic sales-stage CRM.
 You don't need a bigger CRM.
 You need one shaped to your enquiry-to-delivery reality.

 You're a Melbourne venue, agency, or education provider, and a function enquiry, a new student lead, or a project request lands.
 In the off-the-shelf CRM it becomes a 'deal' moving through 'stages' that have nothing to do with how the work actually flows: deposit taken, run sheet built, casual staff confirmed, event delivered.
 So your team lives half in Salesforce and half in a spreadsheet and a messaging thread, and the handoffs leak.